 The examination shall be practical in character and relate only to those matters which test the relative fitness of the persons examined to discharge the duties for the respective positions for which they are applicants.

-The examination process shall consist of two steps.
+i.
+The examination process shall consist of two steps:

-(i) Written test: The written test shall be administered to identified applicant pool:
+() Written test: The written test shall be administered to identified applicant pool:

-(1) The competencies of the written test will address

-Basic knowledge of industrial safety practices.
+The competencies of the written test will address general knowledge of industrial safety practices

-General knowledge and ability to clean and disinfect.
+General knowledge and ability to clean and disinfect

-Ability to read and comprehend appropriate written materials. (d) Ability to follow instructions.
+Ability to read and comprehend appropriate written materials

-No fewer than 25 candidates ranked by test score shall move on to part (ii) of the examination process.

-Candidates of equal standing in the written test shall take rank according to the order in which their applications are filed.
+Ability to follow instructions

-(ii) Interview:
+2. Interview:

-(1) Oral Interview: The oral interview shall be conducted by a panel of three interviewers.
-The interview panel shall be comprised of one panelist from Facilities and Asset Management, one panelist from Human Resources and one head custodian as selected by the labor union.
+: Oral interview shall be conducted by a panel of two (2) interviewers.
+The interview panel shall consist of one (1) panelist from Facilities Operations and one head custodian as selected by the labor union.
 A Human Resources representative shall review all interview materials submitted by the interview panel for adherence to District hiring processes.

+b.
 Applicant ranking: The written test and oral interview will be equally considered in ranking the candidates.

-The District will call from the eligibility list in rank order when a vacancy becomes available.
+2. The District will call from the eligibility list in rank order when a vacancy becomes available.
 The candidate must clear a security background check, fingerprinting clearance, reference checks, and the physical skills test pursuant to ORS 242.540 before becoming eligible for hire.